privacore/helppages-findx/en/privacycontrol/home.md

 # Control your privacy

-By using the Findx Privacy Control browser extension, you can control who has access to your personal information when you browse the web.
+By using the Findx Privacy Control browser extension, you can control who has access to your personal information when you browse the web and the cookies that are stored on your computer.

-It can be a bit technically complex to know what should be blocked and what is ok.
+It can be a bit technically complex to know what should be blocked and what is ok, even with cookies.
 So, we've made it easy.

 By default, the Findx Privacy Control browser extension uses established blocking lists to block malware, third-party and advertising trackers - anything that contacts a third-party website.

 Of course, you don't want to block everything - cookies can make it easier to use a website - for example, to remember your login information, or what is in your shopping basket.
 This information stays between you and the website you are visiting, so it's usually ok!